 Candidates should have an interest in supporting the museum and share the Museum’s commitment to diversity and inclusion, and they need not have a background in art history or museums.

 A full description of the Committee and the candidate profile can be found below.

-Please send inquiries and a brief (one paragraph) statement of interest to Sandra Q. Firmin, Director and Chief Curator (firstname.lastname@example.org) or to Kelly Duffield, chair of the Community Council (email@example.com).
+Please send inquiries and a brief (one paragraph) statement of interest to Sandra Q. Firmin, director (email@example.com) or to Kelly Duffield, chair of the Community Council (firstname.lastname@example.org).

 Position Title: Community Council Member

 Length of Term: Volunteer members serve three-year terms with an option for one reappointment.

 The University of Colorado Art Museum (Museum) provides a forum for exchanging ideas, inspiring collaboration and fueling imagination through art.
 The Museum’s growing collection and diverse exhibitions and public programs promote, inspire and generate interdisciplinary scholarship and cultural expression.
 The Museum mobilizes our strengths to support and enrich the academic and social missions of CU Boulder and to serve our communities in Boulder, statewide and beyond.